 - a.
 The Secretary may on a source-specific basis approve or specify additional testing or alternative testing to the test methods specified in the permit for demonstrating compliance with 40 C.F.R.
 Parts 60, 61, and 63, if applicable, in accordance with the Secretary's delegated authority and any established equivalency determination methods which are applicable. - b.
 The Secretary may on a source-specific basis approve or specify additional testing or alternative testing to the test methods specified in the permit for demonstrating compliance with applicable requirements which do not involve federal delegation.
-In specifying or approving such alternative testing to the test methods, the Secretary, to the extent possible, shall utilize the same equivalency criteria as would be used in approving such changes under Section 3.3.1.a. of this permit. - c.
+In specifying or approving such alternative testing to the test methods, the Secretary, to the extent possible, shall utilize the same equivalency criteria as would be used in approving such changes under Section 3.3.1.a. of this permit.
+If a testing method is specified or approved which effectively replaces a test method specified in the permit shall be revised in accordance with 45CSR§30-6.4 or 45CSR§30-6.5 as applicable. - c.
 All periodic tests to determine mass emission limits from or air pollutant concentrations in discharge stacks and such other tests as specified in this permit shall be conducted in accordance with an approved test protocol.
 Unless previously approved, such protocols shall be submitted to the Secretary in writing at least thirty (30) days prior to any testing and shall contain the information set forth by the Secretary.
 In addition, the permittee shall notify the Secretary at least fifteen (15) days prior to any testing so the Secretary may have the opportunity to observe such tests.
 This notification shall include the actual date and time during which the test will be conducted and, if appropriate, verification that the tests will fully conform to a referenced protocol previously approved by the Secretary. - d.
 The permittee shall submit a report of the results of the stack test within 60 days of completion of the test.
 The test report shall provide the information necessary to document the objectives of the test and to determine whether proper procedures were used to accomplish these objectives.
 The report shall include the following: the certification described in paragraph 3.5.1; a statement of compliance status, also signed by a responsible official; and, a summary of conditions which form the basis for the compliance status evaluation.
 The summary of conditions shall include the following: - 1.
 The permit or rule evaluated, with the citation number and language. - 2.
 The result of the test for each permit or rule condition. - 3.
 A statement of compliance or non-compliance with each permit or rule condition.

-[WV Code §§ 22-5-4(a)(14-15) and 45CSR13]
+[WV Code §§ 22-5-4(a)(15-16) and 45CSR13]

 - 3.4.1.
 Monitoring information.
 The permittee shall keep records of monitoring information that include the following: - a.
 The date, place as defined in this permit and time of sampling or measurements; - b.
-The date(s) analyses were performed;
+The date(s) analyses were performed; - c.
+The company or entity that performed the analyses;

-- c.
-The company or entity that performed the analyses; - d.
+- d.
 The analytical techniques or methods used; - e.
 The results of the analyses; and - f.
 The operating conditions existing at the time of sampling or measurement.